-org.apache.derby.jdbc.EmbeddedDataSource, org.apache.derby.jdbc.EmbeddedDataSource40, and org.apache.derby.jdbc.BasicEmbeddedDataSource40 These classes implement the javax.sql.DataSource interface, which a JNDI server can reference (except in the case of the third variant).
-Typically, this is the object that you work with as a DataSource.

-org.apache.derby.jdbc.EmbeddedConnectionPoolDataSource, org.apache.derby.jdbc.EmbeddedConnectionPoolDataSource40, and org.apache.derby.jdbc.BasicEmbeddedConnectionPoolDataSource40 org.apache.derby.jdbc.EmbeddedXADataSource, org.apache.derby.jdbc.EmbeddedXADataSource40, and org.apache.derby.jdbc.BasicEmbeddedXADataSource40
+- org.apache.derby.jdbc.EmbeddedDataSource and org.apache.derby.jdbc.BasicEmbeddedDataSource40 - These classes implement the javax.sql.DataSource interface, which a JNDI server can reference (except in the case of the second variant).
+Typically, this is the object that you work with as a DataSource. - org.apache.derby.jdbc.EmbeddedConnectionPoolDataSource and org.apache.derby.jdbc.BasicEmbeddedConnectionPoolDataSource40 - These classes implement the javax.sql.ConnectionPoolDataSource interface and provide a factory for PooledConnection objects. - org.apache.derby.jdbc.EmbeddedXADataSource and org.apache.derby.jdbc.BasicEmbeddedXADataSource40